Spectrum of FO logic with quantifier depth 4 is finite

 Without loss of generality we may assume that in the third round Spoiler chooses a vertex $x_3 \in V(A)$.
 We examine several subcases of Case \ref{case3}.\\

 \pu Assume that $x_3$ is in the $2$-order $(K^*, T^*)$-neighbourhood of $A|_{\{x_1,x_2\}}$.
 Duplicator chooses $y_3=\varphi(x_3)$.
-If, in the fourth round, Spoiler chooses a vertex adjacent to at least two of the previous vertices, Duplicator wins due to the isomorphism between $W_A$ and $W_B$.
-If Spoiler chooses a vertex adjacent to at most one of the previous vertices, the last step is obvious due to the $3/5$-safeness of the corresponding pair of graphs. \\
+If, in the fourth round, Spoiler chooses a vertex say, $x_4 \in V(A)$ that is adjacent to at least two of the previous vertices, then $x_4 \in W_A$.
+Since $W_A$ and $W_B$ are isomorphic, Duplicator chooses $y_4 = \varphi(x_4)$ and wins.
+If Spoiler chooses a vertex adjacent to at most one of the previous vertices, the last step is obvious due to the fact that an extension with one edge is always $3/5$-safe. \\

-\pu Assume that $x_3$ is not in the $2$-order $(K^*, T^*)$-neighbourhood of $A|_{\{x_1, x_2\}}$ and $x_3$ is not adjacent both to $x_1$ and $x_2$. \\
+\pu Assume that $x_3$ is not in the $2$-order $(K^*, T^*)$-neighbourhood of $A|_{\set{x_1, x_2}}$ and $x_3$ is not adjacent both to $x_1$ and $x_2$. \\

 \subpu Assume that $\mathcal{N}(x_1,x_2,x_3)$ is not empty.
-If $|\mathcal{N}(x_1,x_2,x_3)| \geqslant 2$ then $x_3$ is in the $2$-order $(K^*, T^*)$-neighbourhood of $A|_{\{x_1, x_2\}}$, which contradicts the assumption.
+If $|\mathcal{N}(x_1,x_2,x_3)| \geqslant 2$ then $x_3$ is in the $2$-order $(K^*, T^*)$-neighbourhood of $A|_{\set{x_1, x_2}}$, which contradicts the assumption.
 Thus, we denote $t_A$ as the only vertex in $\mathcal{N}(x_1,x_2,x_3)$.
 Due to the isomorphism of $W_A$ and $W_B$, there is $t_B \in V(B)$ adjacent to $y_1$, $y_2$.